daeukk/CHROMA-Color-based-Halochromic-Real-time-Optical-Monitoring-using-AI/README.md

 - Local data storage (SQLite)
 - Data export (into an Excel file)

-The app features three main screens: (1) Home screen, (2) Prediction results screen, and (3) Data visualization
+The app features three main screens: (1) Home screen, (2) Prediction results screen, and (3) Data visualization.
 ![Diagram](assets/fig.png)

 During validation, the model achieved a coefficient of determination (R²) of 0.9696, as shown below.